-Lorna Clayton – Rawle is the Fundraising Manager at CAST in Doncaster and 2017 Professional Fellow on the Arts Fundraising & Philanthropy Fellowship Programme.
+Lorna Clayton - was the Fundraising Manager at CAST in Doncaster whilst 2017 Professional Fellow on the Arts Fundraising & Philanthropy Fellowship Programme.

 I have a confession… It has been 10 years since I was last a formal NUS card holding student and the prospect of starting that journey again made me slightly nervous.
 It has been so long that The Arts Institute at Bournemouth where I studied for my BA has become the Arts University Bournemouth and although I continue to work in the arts and culture sector, I have (quite unsurprisingly) less need for my BA (hons) in Costume for Screen and Stage in the world of day to day fundraising.
 This notable change in career was the primary reason I applied to be part of the Arts and Philanthropy Fellowship and when asked at the interview how I felt about returning to academic study, though I honestly can’t recall my answer, I do remember a feeling, one of excitement.